microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

 With that said, the sample has following shader table layouts:

-* **Miss shader table** - with two shader records.
+* **Miss shader table** contains two shader records, one for each ray type.
 ```
 Shader table - MissShaderTable
 | [0]: MyMissShader                                   ~ Radiance ray
 | [1]: MyMissShader_ShadowRay                         ~ Shadow ray
 ```
-* **Hit group shader table
-  ** - with multiple geometries and two shader records for each.
+* **Hit group shader table** contains shader records for all multiple geometries with two shader records per geometry.
+Again, one for each ray type.
 The full shader table is printed out in the debug output by this sample and is useful as a reference when setting up the indexing parameters.
 Here are first few shader records of a hit group shader table as a reference for an indexing example below.
 First, there are two shader records for the triangular quad plane.
 After that, the table contains shader records for the procedural geometry.

 ```